 Figure 1- Picture of the NOVAC instrument.
 The main components are the Ocean Optics SD2000 spectrometer, the MOXA UC-7112 embedded PC, and the custom ‘Octopus’ electronics.
 Other optional components shown are a Theben TR610top2 timer, a FreeWave HT-PE radio modem, a ControlByWeb Ethernet relay, and a Stride SE-SW5U Ethernet switch.

-Though the MOXA is the brains of the instrument, the Octopus is the center of most wiring connections so it’s usually easiest to use this element as the starting point for connections.
+Though the MOXA is the brain of the instrument, the Octopus is the center of most wiring connections so it’s usually easiest to use this element as the starting point for connections.
 The following wiring diagram and photographs show how to connect the various components to one another.
 Remember that the optical fiber is very fragile and may not be bent more than about a 15 cm radius!
 Be very careful when connecting the fiber.

 Figure 2 – Wiring diagram for the NOVAC version 3 (MOXA) instrument.
 The circled letters correspond to the following photographs of respective connectors and components.